Santoshgautam/Santosh-G/ethereum-Solidity-webpack- Sample code/ethereum-Solidity-webpack- Sample code/README.md

 Pull requests, bug reports are welcomed.

-This example dapp is put together by San G
+This example app is initaited by San G